Hooper (film): Plot

 Meanwhile, Jocko suffers a stroke, but denies the gravity of his condition.
 Seeing Jocko in the hospital motivates Sonny to promise Gwen that he will quit the business after the film wraps.
-Then, Sonny's assistant and best friend Cully (James Best) reveals the rocket car stunt and Sonny's secret visit to his doctor to a horrified Gwen.
+Then, Sonny's assistant and best friend Cully reveals the rocket car stunt and Sonny's secret visit to his doctor to a horrified Gwen.
 Sonny later tells Roger that he is backing out of the gag, but Max convinces him to reconsider, as no qualified stuntman is available, or willing, to replace him and Ski cannot do it alone.
 Having no other choice, and even after Gwen threatens to leave him, Sonny goes through with the gag.

 Sonny and Ski perform the first part of the gag perfectly.
 As they arrive at the now-demolished bridge, they find that the rocket pressure is below the minimum needed to make the jump, but they attempt it anyway.
 The rocket car clears the gorge, but overshoots the prepared landing area and lands hard on the far side.
 Ski emerges from the car on his own, but the impact is more of a shock to Sonny's system.
 Gwen tearfully pushes her way through the gathering crowd as the chief engineer extracts Sonny from the car.
 Sonny slowly comes out of his daze and takes Gwen in his arms.

 As Sonny, Ski, Gwen, Cully and Jocko view the bridge lying in the river and the gorge the rocket car had jumped, Roger comes up to them and tries to apologize for all the grief he gave him during filming, but he comes off as trying to justify himself.
 Sonny's response is to knock Roger out with a single punch.
 He, Gwen, Ski, Cully and Jocko then triumphantly walk off the set.